National Association of Students of Architecture

-The National Association of Students of Architecture (NASA, India) is an architectural student association with over 300+ associated colleges all over India and around the world.
+The National Association of Students of Architecture (NASA India) is an architectural student organisation with over 300+ associated colleges all over India and around the world.
 NASA India's primary objective is to establish a platform for architecture students to learn and engage, directly and indirectly, through both online and offline resources.
-NASA India conducts Programs, events, conventions, seminars, workshops & trophies, and several other activities that aim to enhance the holistic development of students.
-NASA, India is an autonomous, non-profitable, non-political, non-religious, and democratic body for the undergraduate students of Architecture in India.
-NASA, India is a non-profit and non-political association registered under the Societies Act 1860 vides no. 24786 as applicable to the National Capital Territory of New Delhi, India.
+NASA India conducts programs, events, conventions, seminars, workshops & trophies, and several other activities that aim to enhance the holistic development of students.
+NASA India is an autonomous, non-profitable, non-political, non-religious, and democratic body for the undergraduate students of Architecture in India.
+NASA India is a non-profit and non-political association registered under the Societies Act 1860 vides no. 24786 as applicable to the National Capital Territory of New Delhi, India.
 NASA India has its headquarters currently located at the Department of Architecture, School of Planning and Architecture, New Delhi.

-Aims and objectives

-At NASA, India we believe that architects can come together, learn and create a huge positive impact on the world, and strive for the same through our activities.
-Millions of students have gone through the NASA India experience in its rich history since its foundation in 1957.
-Today, NASA, India along with providing students enriched learning experience; it is also connecting students across the country and staging the voice of the student community.
-The association aims to provide a platform for learning and interactions for students across the country with varied cultural backgrounds.

-History

-With the rise of a revolutionising educational system in Independent India, communities across the country emerged to foster the spirit of learning and growth.
-It was during this period, when a group of students from pioneering colleges of architectural education in India encountered each other, sparking an interaction which in the coming years grew into the establishment of a platform for architecture students to create a collaborative learning environment and facilitate exchange of ideas, discussions and co learning.

-In the year 1957, with a humble number of students, few of which include Mr. D’ Costa and Daji Banaji from Sir JJ School of Architecture, Mumbai, along with the faculty members from the seven founding colleges, marked the inception of what is now the largest architectural students’ association in the world.
-There was a vision to bring together remarkable individuals, in the field of architecture, with one accord, the thought of organising an event occurred to them.
-They were optimistic students in charge of carrying out the function, now known as the Annual NASA Convention.
-The function featured a student work display, a cultural programme, and the distribution of memorabilia.